 Measurement System Spectral Response

-Tristimulus colorimeters have a spectral response that approximates the standard colorimetric observer (see A 6.4) [24].
-However, as with photometers, the three filters used to obtain the response inevitably introduce errors.
+Tristimulus colorimeter

 Because the measurement process involves a combination of the responses of three filters, spectral mismatch correction is more difficult for tristimulus colorimeters than for photometers.
 Errors are more likely when measuring light sources with narrow spectral distribution (e.g. LEDs) and when that distribution is concentrated in a less sensitive part of the visible spectrum.